-5 credits, Fall/Winter/Spring/Summer A lab transfer course for students in nursing, allied health fields, and liberal arts.
-Observation, measurement, composition, stoichiometry, atomic structure, periodic table, bonding, and nomenclature.
-Prerequisite: Pass MTH-065 with a C or better or placement in MTH-095, pass RD-090 or placement in RD-115.
+5 credits, Fall/Winter/Spring/Summer A lab transfer course for students in nursing, allied health fields and liberal arts.
+Topics include: observation, measurement, composition, stoichiometry, atomic structure, periodic table, bonding and nomenclature.
+Prerequisite: Pass MTH-065 or MTH-098 with a C or better or placement in MTH-095, pass WRD-090 or placement in RD-115; or instructor consent.